 That is typical in my opinion, that authors really are telling their own story, or some part of it.

-It is my opinion from experiences of my own that until the 'life of the individual' is initiated none of this knowledge, which the psychological sense creates ought to be applied, because its unique to the individual's life.
+It is my opinion from experiences of my own that until the 'life of the individual' is initiated none of this knowledge ought to be applied.
 The process itself is one that opens up the doorway, or the 'window' into what I named the Larger Domain.
 But it was the 'zeitgeist' its' self that began to speak through the ordinary every day words, events, objects and circumstances of those who were close to me in the years just prior to 1984.
 The two years prior to 1984 were a kind of 'pattern stage', where certain experiences happened that were critically important in making the origin and the real source of the 1984 event quite distinct, and un-mistakeably coming THROUGH whatever was visible and audible to me, not FROM it.

-It is possible I believe to live in real reality, without prior knowledge of these ideas, since I knew nothing about them myself in 1984 and then when 'initiation' occurs the individual may 'discover' what it is, the thing itself, that these men wrote about as a life path and the development of a personality.
-It is probably important to experience it without reference to the past, and this may be an essential factor.
+It is possible I believe to live without prior knowledge of these ideas, since I knew nothing about them myself in 1984 and then when 'initiation' occurs the individual may 'discover' what it is, the thing itself, that these men wrote.
+It is probably important to experience it without reference to the past, and this is an essential..
 Then it is not only possible but perhaps necessary to 're-view', as though the thing has never been seen or described by anyone else, what has already been discovered.
 Rare events are born on this planet as an individual.

 The 'myth' and the form of the 'parable' are well known but in 1984 I knew nothing about them.
 It's only been within the past 6 years that I've become aware of Ernst Cassirer's books which I believe extend C. G. Jung's ideas as well as P. D. Ouspensky's ideas into the kind of language spoken by the artificially generated voice of the 'zeitgeist'.
 It was there when Hesiod wrote Work, Days and Theogony.
 (Labor, Time, Religion)